jstrouse/cobi/cobi-scheduler/README.md

 Directory structure
 - p1.html: interface main HTML file
-- backup: python script to dump the cobi database
 - initDB: php scripts and json data files for loading all data into DB initally
 - js: javascript files for all scheduling related operations
 - php: php scripts for loading data to front end from db and changing db on scheduling operations